ASHLAND PLANNING COMMISSION

 o 240 and 244 Van Ness diagram and photos

-Per state law, they an ordinance in effect no later than June 30, 2021.
-Staff would use the feedback the Commission provide tonight for a future study session.
+Per state law, they would need an ordinance in effect no later than June 30, 2021.
+Staff would use the feedback the Commission provided tonight for a future study session.

 Chair Norton noted the three public comments submitted on the topic.
 All three agreed with the recommendation in the staff report.

-Mr. Harris explained allowing two units on a lot in any configuration, attached or detached gave the property owner the opportunity to use the best design for their lot.
-They could work around any lost issues.
+Mr. Harris explained allowing two units on a lot in any configuration, attached or detached, gave the property owner the opportunity to use the best design for their lot.
+They could work around any lot issues.
 The other layer was the approval process.
-It could be difficult explained why some projects required a building permit and others planning approval.
+It could be difficult.
+She explained why some projects required a building permit and others planning approval.

 Commissioner Verner asked for clarification on the design standards for a single-family residence and duplex.
 Ms. Harris explained the new state law required the same standards for a single-family residence applied to a duplex.
 Building a single-family residence and adding a second unit two years later would require a building permit.